cjkeim9/HolmSchool/README.md

 Computer science isn't a topic that requires a university education.
 Classroom discussions rarely happen, and whereas a professor could answer your questions, stack overflow seems to do the same.
 Simply put, all you need in modern times is a laptop (even a $50 raspberry pi will suffice) and an internet connection.
 If you don't have that, you can always go to the public library and use their computers on a cloud IDE.
 If you are impoverished, computer science is perhaps the most fruitful path for self-study towards a career because of the low cost of educational resources (OER is free) and the sheer ubiquity of inexpensive technology.
 Knowing how to program is a great way to escape poverty as well.
 More and more business need programmers outside of the expensive hubs of LA, SF, and NY, including the midwest or even rural locations.
 Many people have cell phones which could serve as an internet connection or PDF reader to fuel computer science self-study.
 Installing debian on a ten year old, $100 laptop usually is a good-enough environment for learning how to program.
 The Holm School curriculum isn't completely free.
 It requires you to purchase a raspberry pi if you don't have a linux desktop or install debian on an old laptop if you want.
 You can wave past this requirement if you do all of your work at the public library using their equipment.
 It also requires frequent trips to the public library to use their study space/internet, check out their programming books from the CS stack (Dewey Decimal 0-100!), as well as to fuel any all all off-topic study/entertainment.
 This at a minimum requires a bicycle or perhaps public transportation.
 But remember, we're replacing the university with the public library!

 The second investment this curriculum requires is a copy of the ninth edition of Daniel Liang's Introduction to Java Programming, Comprehensive Version.
 This book sells for [$15 used on Amazon](https://www.amazon.com/Introduction-Java-Programming-Comprehensive-Version/dp/0132936526), and well worth the investment.
 This is the only book I recommend you purchase, because you can teach yourself two semesters worth of programming classes by reading the entirity of this book alone.
 But, here's the rub, you can't just read the book.
-You have to program, from scratch, every single challenge question at the end of each chapter. __Every single one, every single chapter, for the entirity of this book__ This is non-negotiable, because this is the only way you'll memorize programming syntax well enough to be able to write programs on your own without reference to any external material.
+You have to program, from scratch, every single challenge question at the end of each chapter. __Every single one, every single chapter, for the entirety of this book__ This is non-negotiable, because this is the only way you'll memorize programming syntax well enough to be able to write programs on your own without reference to any external material.
 You don't need the latest edition of this book to gain from it -- the $15 edition is enough to learn how to program for a beginner -- instead you just need to read it all and do every single programming challenge at the end of each chapter.

 Topic    | Book
 ---------|----------